 With his infamous smirk, he never passed on a spirited debate.
 He envisioned multiple ways to perceive a situation.
 Solution oriented, he engaged in open discussion for the best possible outcome.
 He loved being with fellow firefighters celebrating St. Patrick’s Day in Cleveland, sailing on cruise ships, or shaking lemonade at the Harpersfield Ox Roast.
 On shift or not, Alan would drop what he was doing to help.
 A larger-than-life Jack-of-all-trades, loyal friend, and go-to guy, everyone knew he was only a call away.

 Alan spent 23 years with “the girl of my dreams,” his wife, Kitty.
 The love of Alan’s life was their son, Juiseppi, who at age 12 lost his cherished father far too soon.
 Fatherhood completed Alan’s longing to be needed.
 No greater love existed than between father and child.
 Alan was an award-winning school volunteer, sports dad, baseball coach, and certified umpire.
 Juiseppi’s baseball families formed the AVK All Stars team in Alan’s memory.
-Winning the championship game, the kids raised the trophy to the sky chanting, “AVK…AVK.”
+Winning the championship game, the kids raised the trophy to the sky chanting Alan’s initials, “AVK…AVK.”

-His life was coming to an end, Alan’s message to all was, “I’ve lived a great life.”
+Knowing his life was coming to an end, Alan’s message to all was, “I’ve lived a great life.”
 He gathered family and friends close, preparing for eternal life.
 His spiritual awakening gave him peace.
 The wisest of men follow the star…